thesephist/september/README.md

 The behavior of Ink functions is a strict subset of that of JavaScript functions, so in translating Ink to JavaScript, we can map function definitions and invocations directly to JavaScript equivalents.

 One caveat is that, although modern JavaScript functions are tail-call-optimized by specification, only JavaScriptCore (Safari) implements it in practice.
-This means functions with tail calls need to be optimized when September compiles them.
+This means functions with recursive tail calls need to be transformed during compilation into a non-recursive form.

-When calling a function that invokes tail calls (calls itself possibly in a conditional branch by its original bound name within its body), September detects it and automatically unrolls it into a trampoline construct with a JavaScript `while` loop.
+When calling a function that invokes recursive tail calls (calls to itself by its original bound name within its body), September detects it and automatically unrolls it into a [trampoline](https://en.wikipedia.org/wiki/Trampoline_(computing)) construct with a JavaScript `while` loop.
 This means September eliminates self-tail calls.
 However, JS limitations mean September cannot tail-call-eliminate mutual recursion.

 ### Match expressions